jbroll/tcl-tna/README.md

  * tna::expr	- Compile and execute a tna expression
  * tna::compile - Compile a tna expression, return a list of register, code pairs.
  * tna::execute - Execute a tna list of register, code pairs.
- * tna::disassemble - Conver a list of register, code pairs to pretty text.
+ * tna::disassemble - Convert a list of register, code pairs to pretty text.

 Examples: